owensgl/intro-genomics/labs/lab_2.md

 2. The last two lines of `animals.csv`
 3. The first three lines and the last two lines of `animals.csv`
 4. The second and third lines of `animals.csv`

-:::::::::::::::  solution

-## Solution

-Option 3 is correct.
-For option 1 to be correct we would only run the `head` command.
-For option 2 to be correct we would only run the `tail` command.
-For option 4 to be correct we would have to pipe the output of `head` into `tail -n 2` by doing `head -n 3 animals.csv | tail -n 2 > animals-subset.csv`

 ***